- Reference Number: HEY841/2025

 - Departments: Major Trauma

-We hope that this booklet provides you with information necessary for you, or your relatives during your stay at Hull Royal Infirmary.
-If you require further information on topics that are not covered in this booklet, please do not hesitate in speaking to a member of staff in the department of your inpatient stay.
+If you require further information on topics that are not covered in this booklet, please speak to a member of staff in the department of your inpatient stay.

 What is a Major Trauma?